 Saving labels is easy.
 Because labels are attributes of the map object, you do not have to remember to save them to a separate table.
 Any label edits you have pending, or changes you have made to the Label Options settings, are easily saved to a workspace.

-You can label your map automatically through Layer Control, in the Label Options dialog box.
+You can label your map automatically through Layer Control's Layer Properties dialog box.
 All global settings for labels are controlled in the Label Options dialog box.

 Choosing the Label Content